Revised 2/10/10

 IMPORTANT!! – be

-sure to remove the cam gears and the shutter wheel on the end of the one
+sure to remove the cam gears as well as the shutter wheel on the end of the one

 exhaust cam before you package them!
 If